Won v. ICBC: Small Claims Tribunal Rejects Claim “Other Driver” Responsible for Intersection Collision*

 By this standard, Ritchie said, the applicant was clearly at-fault.
 The other driver was considered “dominant” in this scenario as he was on the through highway.
 The applicant had the legal responsibility to yield.
 And even if the other driver was not an “immediate hazard” before the applicant entered the intersection, he definitely was as she continued through it.
 Ritchie said the law required the applicant “to keep a continuous lookout as she crossed the intersection.”

 Even when you think you know who was responsible for your auto accident, a judge or tribunal might not see things the same way.
 That is why you need to work with an experienced Vancouver personal injury lawyer who can assist you in investigating the circumstances surrounding your accident.
-Contact Preszler Law today to schedule a free consultation with one of our car accident lawyers today.
+Contact Preszler Injury Lawyers today to schedule a free consultation with one of our car accident lawyers today.